 Samira shrugged.
 “They may have room and board.”
-Sam started her cleaning routine alongside Mykul, and Rhavin figured even if they didn’t have rooms, these dwarves surely spoke they’re mind and may be a reliable source of information about the city.
+She started her cleaning routine alongside Mykul, and Rhavin figured even if they didn’t have rooms, these dwarves surely spoke their mind and may be a reliable source of information about the city.
 Rhavin found a bucket of water with several cloths nearby and began to wash the blood off the tiled flooring.

 By the time the tavern was tidy enough to satisfy Haldon, dusk had overtaken Tiva.
-Rhavin sat in a chair and was nursing his fourth mug of a sweet honey mead.
+The Sun’s Guard never came to investigate, and Rhavin sat in a chair, nursing his fourth mug of a sweet honey mead.
 Not much had been said between the two groups outside small remarks about how to arrange the tavern, but they were tired from the fight.
 As they rested, the group began to get chatty, joking about their encounter as they sat together drinking Haldon’s supply of ale.
 The conversation about the fight began to fade and eventually the stories of the past began to flow.

 Haldun and Golun talked about their time in Volumun, their home within the mountains.
 They’d grown up together, and opened this inn in Tiva several years ago.
 Rhavin felt that story ran deeper, but he didn’t feel it was the time to pry.
 Sam and Mykul countered with tales of their own youths and homes.
-The dwarves noticed Sam’s hooves and Samira spoke all about her hazy dreams as a minotaur, much to the dwarves glee.
+The dwarves noticed Sam’s hooves and Samira cautiously mentioned her curse, hoping it would be better received than a natural life as a satyr.
+She spoke all about her hazy dreams as a minotaur, much to the dwarves glee.
 Rhavin was worried talk about a magic curse would be ruinous for the new relationship, but they took it in stride.
 Rhavin listened to the stories, laughed with the jokes, and kept drinking.
 He had Madira on his mind.
-Rhavin didn’t know what side of the fence these dwarves were on when it came to magic, Samira’s curse wasn’t enough to feel confident, and he didn’t want to find out until after he'd had a good night's rest.
+Rhavin didn’t know what side of the fence these dwarves were on when it came to magic, Samira’s curse wasn’t enough to feel confident, and he still couldn’t place where they would stand.

 “Do you have any rooms available, Haldon?”
 Rhavin asked.
 The dwarf fingered his beard and pointed to the wooden stairs at the back of the common room.